Table of Contents

 1Password apps

-1Password also offers standalone apps for Mac, Windows, iOS and Android.
-To get the extension or apps, just log into your account, click your name on the top left corner, and click Get the Apps.
+1Password also offers standalone apps for Mac, Windows, iOS, and Android.
+To get the extension or apps, log into your account, click your name in the top left corner, and click Set up another device.
 For more detailed information on installing apps, see Get the Apps.

 Logging into 1Password

-Whether you are signing in via the web, the 1Password extension, or the apps, the first time you sign into 1Password on a particular device you will need to enter the email address associated with your account, your Secret Key, and your account password.
-For any subsequent logins or to unlock your account you will only need to enter your password.
+Whether you sign in via the web, the 1Password extension, or the apps, the first time you sign into 1Password on a particular device, you will need to enter the email address associated with your account, your Secret Key, and your account password.
+For any subsequent logins or to unlock your account, you will only need to enter your password.

 Adding Passwords